Semantics (logic): Overview

 The truth conditions of various sentences we may encounter in arguments will depend upon their meaning, and so logicians cannot completely avoid the need to provide some treatment of the meaning of these sentences.
 The semantics of logic refers to the approaches that logicians have introduced to understand and determine that part of meaning in which they are interested; the logician traditionally is not interested in the sentence as uttered but in the proposition, an idealised sentence suitable for logical manipulation.

-Until the advent of modern logic, Aristotle's Organon, especially De Interpretatione, provided the basis for understanding the significance of logic.
-The introduction of quantification, needed to solve the problem of multiple generality, rendered impossible the kind of subject–predicate analysis that governed Aristotle's account, although there is a renewed interest in term logic, attempting to find calculi in the spirit of Aristotle's syllogisms, but with the generality of modern logics based on the quantifier.
+Before modern logic, interpretations of logic were based on Aristotle's Organon, especially De Interpretatione.
+The problem of multiple generality required quantifications to be introduced, and that made it impossible to perform the kind of subject–predicate analysis in Aristotle's logic.
+Term logic is an attempt to modernize Aristotle's logic: find deductive systems in the spirit of Aristotle's syllogisms, but with the generality of modern logics based on the quantifier.

 The main modern approaches to semantics for formal languages are the following: